 Giving visual and spatial form to big societal ideas can be a designer’s greatest challenge.
 But in an era when so many of those ideas are shaped by digital technology, how do we transform forces that are inherently invisible and make them visible?
 Designing meaningful architectural and urban form is a big problem when faced with a near endless array of disruptive new technologies all as amorphous as, say, the Internet of Things.

-It’s a tough problem.
 There are, however, precedents from other disruptive eras in the history of architectural and urban design that can help steer us through our own changing times.
-Here are two examples that I have recent experience with in my travels searching for city-design best practices.
+Here are two examples from a search for city-design best practices.

-The Champs-Élysées in Paris on New Year’s Eve—a bucket list life experience—is my starting point.
-Luckily, this year our work schedule took us to Paris and meant we could be part of it.
-Hundreds of thousands of people packed the avenue from the Arc de Triomphe down to the Place de la Concorde.
+The Champs-Élysées in Paris on New Year’s Eve—a bucket list life experience—is a starting point.
+This year our work schedule took us to Paris and meant we could be part of it.
+That night hundreds of thousands of people packed the avenue from the Arc de Triomphe down to the Place de la Concorde.
 All those people made the wide boulevard a river of movement while, in turn, the street edges gave shape to their experience—including the thousands of champagne toasts at midnight.

-Champs-Élysées in Paris on New Year’s Eve—one-half a million cell phones illuminate the night sky.
+Champs-Élysées in Paris on New Year’s Eve—one-half a million smart phones illuminate the night sky.

 I doubt that Houssmann would have imagined the social role the boulevard plays on nights like this.
 Still, as Rowe and Koetter write in Collage City, Houssmann’s Paris redesign allows for a “theatre of existence” that is self-confident if not a little vulgar.
 My New Year’s Eve experience illustrated to me that Parisian streets accommodate modern needs remarkably well.
 But is Paris a design best practice that we can use to tackle the problem of shaping digital cities?
 (Google’s Sidewalk Waterfront Toronto being the most assertive of today’s efforts)